-As they mature, your teenager will form relationships with other teens.
+As they mature, teenagers will form relationships with other teens.
 Whether they were formed in friendship or through dating, on occasion these relationships can turn bad just like in the adult world.
-Unfortunately, sometimes, the results involve violence.
+Unfortunately, sometimes the results involve violence.

 Domestic violence crimes are as prevalent among teenage relationships as they are in adult relationships.
 Domestic violence involves crimes of physical assault, sexual assault, threatening, or stalking committed against the offender’s family or household members, or against someone that the offender dated.